Radee1/the-ugandan-history-channel/README.md

 * **Note:** For this project, two forms for the about page are created and each displays using a different view.
 One subscribe-form for the large screens and the other for the small device views.

-Why two forms?
+**Why two forms?**

-* *Unresolved bug:* the initial code had one subscribe-form for all the different views.
+* *Unresolved Challenge:* the initial code had one subscribe-form for all the different views.
 However, during the code inspection and while checking the responsiveness of the site.
-The subscribe-form on the about page was overlapping the footer.
-The footer however remains static on the other pages and I failed to resolve this issue.
+The subscribe-form on the about page was overlapping the footer on the about page.
+The footer however remains static on the Home and History pages, and I could not resolve this challenge no matter how I changed the code.

 ![overlapping sidebar for small view device](assets/images/Overlappingsidebar.png)

-* To meet the deadline of the milestone submission, the problem as seen in the screenshot is partially resolved (using the two forms above).
+* For this project, the challenge as seen in the screenshot is partially resolved (using the two forms above).

 * **Bug 2:** Hidden overflow in about page of the site.